Sunday, 8 December 2024

 I read this book because I couldn't get my hands on Cunningham's latest novel.

-Surprisingly, it didn't make me think of the other Cunningham novel that I had read, but rather of a relatively unsuccessful Eugenides or Franzen book.
+Surprisingly, it didn't make me think of the other Cunningham novels that I had read, but rather of a relatively unsuccessful Eugenides or Franzen book.
 I do realize that very often Cunningham looks at his characters' family background in order to explore the lives and actions of the younger generations, but this attempt felt particularly botched.

 The most problematic character of all for me was Constantine, whose gradually revealed flaws seem to be sprinkled throughout the book without much planning.
 All in all, this to me looks like a book that would have loved to be a great American novel but falls considerably short.